Validation

 The first family of validation functions is the “Check*“-level functions.
 These validate, among other things, the proof of work, the merkle root, size limits, and a few other sanity checks to ensure the block is structurally sound.
 Even though these checks are fairly cheap, a block caches internally whether it has passed through these checks before, and if so, skips them.

 The main design goal driving this architecture is allowing for “ultra-prune”: The node can reduce its on-disk resource usage to the UTXO set plus a threshold buffer of blocks to allow for re-orgs.
-Currently, pruned storage sits at around 18GB versus 850GB for a fully archival node.
+Currently, pruned storage sits at around 18GB versus 800GB for a fully archival node.
 Blocks beyond the threshold buffer can be continuously deleted, even during initial blockchain download, freeing up disk space and keeping disk consumption more or less constant.
 This means that the UTXO set acts as a state accumulator for validation.
+Deleting the blocks from disk is made easier by not having a complex data schema.

-Performance-wise, there are two main bottlenecks: evaluating all the scripts (including their embedded signatures) and interacting with the UTXO set.
-Both sit in the “Chain”-level of validation functions, which makes these later validation steps the most expensive.
-Script validation speedups mostly come from improvements in libsecp256k1.
-A block’s transactions’ scripts are also evaluated in parallel using multiple CPU cores (CCheckQueueControl).
-Script validation is currently the only validation step happening in parallel.
-Historically, around 80% of coins are spent within a day of being created (https://pmc.ncbi.nlm.nih.gov/articles/PMC8989952/figure/Fig3/).
-This allows for an efficient caching strategy: By retaining the latest coins in memory, a cut-through optimization is achieved that avoids reading and writing the short-lived coins to disk.
+Historically, around 80% of spent coins are spent within a day of being created (Liu et al.).
+This allows for an efficient caching strategy: By retaining the latest coins in memory through theCCoinsViewCache, a cut-through optimization is achieved that avoids reading and writing the short-lived coins to disk.
 Adding, reading, and removing these coins happens entirely in memory, without any on-disk interaction.

 Before downloading full blocks, a node first syncs the best currently known chain of block headers.
 Block headers are small (80 bytes each), making this much faster compared to synchronizing blocks.
 The node validates these headers through the CheckBlockHeader, ContextualCheckBlockHeader, and AcceptBlockHeader functions, and adds them to the block tree.
 Once the headers are synced, the node then begins requesting full blocks from peers guided by this header chain.